samuelmh/django-smh_gallery/README.md

 -------------------------

 ### First steps, the hard part ###
-Download the latest version, they are on tags.
+Download the latest version, they are on the [tags section][8].
 The main branch could not work, so don't use clone.
 You should install a Django environment in your computer so you can test the web app locally.
 This application uses a database, by default sqlite engine is used, if you want to change it to mysql or other, edit the file myapp/settings.py and set your desired one.

 Open a console and go to the root project  folder "django-smh_gallery".